Introduction

 This command is particularly useful when you use branch references as the parameters.
 It’s a simple way to show the differences between 2 branches.
 Consider the following command:

-$ git log master..feature
+$ git log main..feature

-range contains all of the commits that are in
+The main..feature range contains all of the commits that are in

 this is how far feature has progressed since it forked off of